social-native/elastic-composer/README.md

 ## About

+This library is a high level aid in querying an Elasticsearch index and building applications ontop of indexes.
+It is designed to bind directly to the view layer (React, Vue, Vanilla, etc..) of your app, and it handles the vast majority of associated business logic internally.

-This package aids in querying an Elasticsearch index.
-It is written in MobX, which makes it reactive.
+This library is written in MobX, which makes it reactive.
 If you don't want to use MobX, you can convert any attribute ([see all attributes in the API](#api)) to an observable stream (RxJS, 😎) using the [mobx-utils tool](https://github.com/mobxjs/mobx-utils#tostream).

+### Paradigm

+**TL;DR**: You describe how you want to filer each field via a `Filter API` customized to your index and the manager handles querying, state, and pagination.

+The general paradigm is as follows:

 You either: (A) define `Filters` for each field in the index that you want to query or (B) use the package's introspection abilities to generate `Filters` for all the fields in the index.
 Once `Filters` have been defined, you can use a specific one's API to do unique and compound filtering with field level granularity.

 Once a filter for a field is set (`setFieldFilter(<fieldName>, <filterObj>`), the Manager will: (1) react to the `Filter` change, (2) generate a valid Elasticsearch query using all active `Filters`, (3) enqueue the query (debouncing, throttling, and batching aggregations in the queries), and then (4) continually process off the queue - submitting queries, one by one, to Elasticsearch via specific clients that were provided to the manager.
 Furthermore, the manager stores the results of the most recent query (`manager.results`) and handles pagination among a result set (`manager.nextPage` & `manager.prevPage`).

 Additionally, similar to how Filters work, you can define `Suggestions` and use the specific API for each one to get search suggestions from Elasticsearch.
 These results can be used to inform configuration for different `Filters`.

+### Available filters and suggestions

 The currently available Filters are: